fletchjp/MERG-Arduino-Software/DUE_CBUS.md

 Some of the examples will now work with DUE and AVR (MEGA or UNO).

+I would like to start to add CBUS long message handling.
+This will depend on the release of a new version of the CBUSSAM3X8E library to support the extra functions.

 ## Testing

 I am now starting to test the code.
 I have some queries which I have sent to Duncan Greenwood.